mlhoutel/garden/src/content/sheets/computer/paradigms.md

 ---
-title: 'Data Structures and Programming Paradigms'
+title: 'Structures and Paradigms'
 short: 'Ways of organizing and storing data and approaches to writing and structuring code'
-topic: engineering data-structures paradigms
+topic: engineering data structures paradigms
 ---

 ## Modularity and Typing